Biogeographic realm

-A biogeographic realm or ecozone is the broadest biogeographic division of Earth's land surface, based on distributional patterns of terrestrial organisms.
+A biogeographic realm is the broadest biogeographic division of Earth's land surface, based on distributional patterns of terrestrial organisms.
 They are subdivided into bioregions, which are further subdivided into ecoregions.

+A biogeographic realm is also known as "ecozone", although that term may also refer to ecoregions.

 Description

-The realms delineate large areas of Earth's surface within which organisms have evolved in relative isolation over long periods of time, separated geographic features, such as oceans, broad deserts, or high mountain ranges, that constitute natural barriers to migration.
+The realms delineate large areas of Earth's surface within which organisms have evolved in relative isolation over long periods of time, separated by geographic features, such as oceans, broad deserts, or high mountain ranges, that constitute natural barriers to migration.
 As such, biogeographic realm designations are used to indicate general groupings of organisms based on their shared biogeography.
 Biogeographic realms correspond to the floristic kingdoms of botany or zoogeographic regions of zoology.

 From 1872, Alfred Russel Wallace developed a system of zoogeographic regions, extending the ornithologist Philip Sclater's system of six regions.

 Biogeographic realms are characterized by the evolutionary history of the organisms they contain.
 They are distinct from biomes, also known as major habitat types, which are divisions of the Earth's surface based on life form, or the adaptation of animals, fungi, micro-organisms and plants to climatic, soil, and other conditions.
 Biomes are characterized by similar climax vegetation.
 Each realm may include a number of different biomes.
 A tropical moist broadleaf forest in Central America, for example, may be similar to one in New Guinea in its vegetation type and structure, climate, soils, etc., but these forests are inhabited by animals, fungi, micro-organisms and plants with very different evolutionary histories.

-The distribution of organisms among the world's biogeographic realms has been influenced by the distribution of landmasses, as shaped by plate tectonics over the geological history of the Earth.
+The distribution of organisms among the world's biogeographic realms has been influenced by the distribution of landmasses, as shaped by plate tectonics over the geological history of Earth.

 Concept history

 The "biogeographic realms" of Udvardy were defined based on taxonomic composition.
 The rank corresponds more or less to the floristic kingdoms and zoogeographic regions.

 The usage of the term "ecozone" is more variable.
-It was used originally in stratigraphy (Vella 1962, Hedberg 1971).
-In Canadian literature, the term was used by Wiken in macro level land classification, with geographic criteria (see Ecozones of Canada).
-Later, Schültz would use it with ecological and physiognomical criteria, in a way similar to the concept of biome.
+Beginning in the 1960s, it was used originally in the field of biostratigraphy to denote intervals of geological strata with fossil content demonstrating a specific ecology.
+In Canadian literature, the term was used by Wiken in macro-level land classification, with geographic criteria (see Ecozones of Canada).
+Later, Schultz would use it with ecological and physiognomical criteria, in a way similar to the concept of biome.

 In the Global 200/WWF scheme, originally the term "biogeographic realm" in Udvardy sense was used.
 However, in a scheme of BBC, it was replaced by the term "ecozone".